Mangling Color: separation neg best practices

 Evil lurks in the shadows

-I had a image that I had severely underexposed and required a 3-stop exposure increase in Lightroom, and when I exported it using AdobeRGB as the output color space, I noticed significant banding on several of the channels.
-After investigation, I discovered the reason for this is that AdobeRGB->CMYK conversions involves some compression of values in the dark areas and quantization errors get magnified when converting from a 3-color space to a 4-color space such as CMYK.
+I had an image that I had severely underexposed and required a 3-stop exposure increase in Lightroom, and when I exported it using AdobeRGB as the output color space, I noticed significant banding on several of the channels.
+After investigation, I discovered the reason for this is that AdobeRGB->CMYK conversions involve some compression of values in the dark areas, and quantization errors get magnified when converting from a 3-color space to a 4-color space such as CMYK.
 Maintaining the perceptually linear ProPhoto RGB color profile through the entire editing pipeline prior to conversion to CMYK solved the problem.

 Do this